Extending Empathy to Families Experiencing Trauma

 In non-pandemic times, we are capable of giving these gifts to family, friends, and the children and families we work with.
 They don’t take much time or effort and will forever be appreciated by those who have experienced trauma or loss.
 During the pandemic, while we may not be able to give life-affirming hugs, there are so many other ways we can reach out with empathy.

-In our conversation on February 10th, we explored strategies for extending empathy to families no matter the setting while striving to provide children with as much consistency and security as we possibly can, even if that includes the necessity of seeking out the expertise and support of other professionals in your community.
+In this conversation, we explored strategies for extending empathy to families no matter the setting while striving to provide children with as much consistency and security as we possibly can, even if that includes the necessity of seeking out the expertise and support of other professionals in your community.